MatthiasHaslberger/matthiashaslberger.github.io/02_research.markdown

 **[Wealth Tax Preferences in an Age of Inequality: The Role of Housing and Information](https://matthiashaslberger.github.io/papers/Wealth_Tax_Preferences_130425.pdf)** \
-  (with Ben Ansell and Mads Elkjaer; under review at *British Journal of Political Science*)
+  (with Ben Ansell and Mads Elkjaer; under review at *European Journal of Political Research*)
 <details>
   <summary>Abstract</summary>